Understanding Sleep: Practical Tips To Help You Sleep Better

 Sleep: It’s something we all know that we ‘should’ do, and we may fleetingly know that there’s a recommendation made somewhere which tells us we need about 8 hours of it per night in order to live.
 Or something like that.

 But sleep, much like hydration, is something that often gets ignored in the modern world because, honestly, we CAN manage on very little sleep for quite a long time.
 So long as we have coffee and willpower!
-As such, the importance of sleep has taken a bit of a knock in recent years.
+As such, the importance of sleep, and even a good healthy low calorie breakfast, has taken a bit of a knock in recent years.

 We have gone from 17th Century writer, William Dekker referring to sleep as “The Golden Chain which ties our health and our bodies together”.
 To Margaret Thatcher stating that “Sleep is for wimps” – and this attitude towards sleep, as a waste of time which could be spent doing other things, has permeated into the rest of society.

 Artificial light allows us to stay up long after humans would ordinarily have gone to sleep.
 Whilst alarm clocks let us wake up before we are ready.
 Coffee keeps us going and our modern lifestyles, shift patterns and general habits all demand that we cut sleep back to the bare minimum to fit it all in.

 A survey done on U.S. citizens found that most people get around 5-6 hours of sleep per night.
 But the National Sleep Foundation recommend that we get 7-9 throughout adulthood.
 This large sleep deficit can have far-reaching consequences to your health, your gym performance, your recovery from exercise, your ability to work hard and perform as well as possible at your job, and even your waistline.